tonyiscool101/JFC/README.md

 # Update 2019-2020
 Improvements to be made
-  - Eveness fucntion, account for multiple receivers from one sender
+  - eveness.py: account for multiple receivers from one sender